This post may contain affiliate links. Please read my disclaimer for more information.

 How Much Noise Does Your Grinder Make

-It is inevitable that your grinder is going to make some noise.
+Your grinder is inevitably going to make some noise.

 If you choose an Electric Grinder, it will be loud, especially if you’re trying to make a cup of coffee when everyone else is sleeping.
 (I have been yelled at by my wife and kids many times because of this)

-On the other hand, manual grinders are going to be very pleasant to your ears.
-The handwork makes it further authentic.
+On the other hand, manual grinders are pleasantly quiet.
+The handwork makes it further authentic and oddly satisfying.

-Many companies listen to their critics and have started to adjust the noise the motors make in their respected grinders.
+Many companies listen to their critics and have started to adjust the motors’ noise in their respected grinders.
 I have listed many grinders that are quieter than their older counterparts.

 How Much Does It Cost